zxc18772763792/GPU-Based-System-Matrix-Calculation-for-SPECT-PET/ReadMe.md

 ## Contact

-This program has been tested with a self-collimating SPECT system, and the analytical system matrix matches perfectly with experimental results.
-Calculating the photon-electric system matrix for a 160x160 2D FOV with 5,632 crystals on an RTX 6000 Ada GPU takes approximately **3 minutes**, while calculating the primary Compton scatter system matrix takes about **60 minutes**.
+This program has been tested with an advanced SPECT system, and the analytical system matrix matches perfectly with experimental results.
+Calculating the photon-electric system matrix for a 200x200 2D FOV with ~6000 crystals on an RTX 6000 Ada GPU takes approximately **3 minutes**, while calculating the primary Compton scatter system matrix takes about **60 minutes**.

 **Note:** There are some hard-coded elements in the current version.
 I apologize for any inconvenience and plan to address these issues when time permits.
 If you have any questions or need assistance, feel free to reach out.